 Or explore the ocean waters on a boat tour or fishing adventure from Merry Pier.
 (The pier is also the launching point for ferries to Shell Key Preserve, popular for everything from shelling to bird watching to dolphin watching.)

 Indian Rocks Beach

 Indian Rocks Beach is one of the top areas to stay in St. Petersburg, FL.
 It’s only a short drive to Tampa.
-This small beach town has great dining and shopping options as well.
-With 27 beach access points along the Gulf Boulevard, Indian Rocks is also extremely accessible.
+This small beach town has excellent dining and shopping options as well.
+With 27 beach access points along Gulf Boulevard, Indian Rocks is also highly accessible.

 Archibald Beach Park

 Also known as The Hammocks, Archibald Beach Park has endless options for beach fun.
-The public beach has four access options all with parking lots and nice wooden walkovers to get you to the beach.
+The public beach has four access options, all with parking lots and wooden walkovers to get you to the beach.